hoannguyen02/chess-analysis/contents/about.en.md

 LIMA Chess is proud to have a team of top chess experts:

-- **Nguyen Van A**: Head coach with over 10 years of teaching experience and participation in international tournaments.
+- **Tien Tran**: Head coach with over 20 years of teaching experience and participation in international tournaments.
-- **Tran Thi B**: Opening expert and an inspiration for young learners.
+- **Hoan Nguyen**: Global IT expert, national-level teacher, and an inspiration for young learners.
-- **Le Hoang C**: National master specializing in middle-game tactics.
+- **Le Hoang C**: National master specializing in game & tactics.
+- **Our Students:**: Talented players who have achieved the highest levels in their respective categories, contributing to our team's success and dynamic spirit.

 &nbsp;